ihe-k/ihe-k/About_Me.md

 * Barriers-and-Patient-Experiences-Across-Ethnicities-in-Africa-and-Europe-Qualitative-Review/: Systematic review on ethnic disparities in ART access across Africa & Europe
 * Gift-Triggered-Health-Info-Contagion-Simulation/: Agent-based simulation + ML modeling of health info spread & ideology on social platforms
 * Pneumonia/: NLP,ML, X-ray classification and misinformation-driven behavior simulation
+* Modelling-the-Spread-of-Health-Misinformation-in-Gendered-Digital-Environments/: Modelling the way misinformation spreads differently between genders and the role of fact-checking in combating it in digital health communications
 * Cognitive_AI_Triage/: Multimodal severity prediction and game-theoretic prioritisation for neurological disorders

 # Technical Tools: